Lions in deep trouble

 With some parks having no lion records for more than a decade, perhaps we have neglected West Africa and this lion, far too much.
 The East African parks require a minimum area of 291 square km, which would be enough space to provide 16.2 adults with prey, if that prey had not disappeared (bushmeat, etc.) In West Africa, much more range is required (probably 4,000 square km), given the increased hunting pressure and lower numbers of natural game.
 This explains a huge loss of lions from small PAs.
 The staff size of each park also affects the species they are struggling to protect.
 0-4 staff per 100square km currently run many PAs, with large deficiencies reported, and a frequent lack of law enforcement.
 As we know from many other African species, the gun seems to rule here, so laws are ineffective against any level of dedication in the poachers.

 There is hope, but not much.
 Even the re-classification by the Cat Specialist Group of the IUCN may magically reverse some financial or other restrictions somewhere.
 The situation is so desperate that it will certainly be necessary to combine forces in every possible way, with rhino, elephant and even cheetah, wild dog and Western giant eland, Tragelaphus derbianus ssp. derbianus conservers.
 Government dedication to fight illegal gunmen is presumably a universal in Africa.
 That kind of action, by army or police, could break the back of forces that encourage the loss of a species such as lion.
-Money obviously talks, leaving the necessity that conservation organisations all have to become involved.
+Money, obviously talks, leaving the desperate conclusion that conservation organisations all have to become involved.

 In such ways the West African lion, followed by the total African population can perhaps be saved and this terrible trend reversed.
 Photographic tourism is seen as the future for West Africa by the authors.
 Let us hope that the most stable African nations can demonstrate their wildlife to us successfully.
 Just let us know the good news in your savannah areas and your forests and we will respond, instead of worrying over the negativity of massacres and violent politicians.